Quality control of recombinant protein

 Best practice recommendations

-Minimal information to provide in publications
+(i) Minimal information to provide in publications

 - Expression vector and host strain, including the tags and cleavage sites used, accompanied by the full amino acid sequence of the final protein, or sufficient details to derive the full amino acid sequence of the final protein.

 - Storage conditions, i.e. final buffer composition (pH, buffers, salts and additives), storage temperature and, where applicable, freezing or lyophilization conditions.